DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Conclusion

-Changing the resolution of a sequence is extremely easy, but also very important to know.
+Changing the resolution of a sequence is extremely easy but also very important.
 Play around with the resolution of your videos to learn how to adhere to the different platform requirements.
-Remember to use this article as a quick reference guide for the different resolution sizes.

 Alex is a certified Adobe Premiere Pro video editor and independent filmmaker in the US.
 He is most known for writing, directing, and editing his debut feature film, Cashing Out, which has won multiple awards at film festivals across the US.
 Currently, Alex is the owner of AWS FILMS and works as a freelance video editor for several large companies and content creators.